WebSocket Advantages, Disadvantages, and Some Practical Advice

 The WebSocket protocol is bidirectional, full-duplex, meaning it can both receive and transmit information.
 A WebSocket does this many times over a single open connection.
 This connection also has a higher speed than HTTP.

-Web sockets also have the ability to encrypt data in transit.
-This is done using the WSS protocol.
+Web sockets also have the ability to encrypt data in transit — but this is only true when using the secure version, WebSocket Secure (WSS).
 If transmitted data is not encrypted, it becomes an object of attraction for such threats as unauthorized access to the client by third parties or the use of malware.
 Special add-on data transfer protocols encrypt information on the sending side and decrypt it on the receiving side, leaving it encrypted for any intermediaries.
 This adds a secure transport layer.

 To illustrate the differences between HTTP and WebSocket, let's take a chat room example.
 For users to receive new messages, the browser would periodically ask the server if there were new messages for the user.
 Each such request would establish a new connection and cause unnecessary network load.